1952 VW Split Window Beetle For Sale

 The radio power supply is mounted behind the spare wheel.

-As with the engine room, the paint finish in the spare tire well is not perfect as you can see in this image.
+As with the engine room, the paint finish in the spare tire well is not

 Matching spare wheel and tire